hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

-~> If you have **both** valid configuration in a config file and static configuration, the static one is used as override. i.e. any static field will override its counterpart loaded from the config.
+~> If you have **both** valid configurations in a config file and static configuration, the static one is used as an override. i.e. any static field will override its counterpart loaded from the config.

 ## Argument Reference